-The new relationship between Homucifer and Madoka/Madokami is definitely this for certain people.
+The new relationship between Akuma Homura and Madoka/Ultimate Madoka is definitely this for certain people.

-Special Effects Failure: At a couple of points in the movie, most noticeably after the end to the fake Mitakihara, before Madokami arrives to Homura, Homura's Soul Gem appears to be blue-coloured, when it should be purple-coloured instead.
+Special Effects Failure: At a couple of points in the movie, most noticeably after Homulilly's witch barrier is destroyed, before Ultimate Madoka arrives to Homura, Homura's Soul Gem appears to be blue-coloured, when it should be purple-coloured instead.

 This was apparently an attempt to show how Homura's Soul Gem was corrupted in an unusual way.note For example, Nagisa comments that it has a scary appearance.
 It just ended up looking like Sayaka's Soul Gem, before she transformed into Oktavia.